-While a few new cases have been detected in October, the risk of the COVID-19 virus is still considered minimal.
-Chief Medical Officer Dr. John Lee explains the new cases and increased risk were due to increases in travel since reopening the airports, but those affected can now quarantine comfortably at home.
+While a few new cases have been detected the COVID-19 virus is still considered minimal.
+Chief Medical Officer Dr. John Lee explains the new cases and increased risk were due to increases in travel.

 There is truly no way to describe the feeling of being able to freely visit friends, dine in restaurants, and shop in-store with confidence.